mikowals/case-sensitive-email-bug/README.md

 The server console shows no evidience of a requested login token for `Bob@example.com`.
 The request for `bill@example.com` shows an email and token as expected.
 I think the difference is the capital first letter and I have reproduced it with my own email failing only when capitalized.

-No error is logged on the client or server so the server fails silently.
+No error is logged on the client or server.

 ## Explanation of Repo